-- a.
+a.
 Routing is initiated by ATC or requested by the pilot and the following is provided:

-- 1. Radar monitoring.
+1. Radar monitoring.

-- 2. As necessary, course guidance.

-- 3. Aircraft is /E, /F, or /G equipped.
+2. As necessary, course guidance unless the aircraft is /E, /F, or /G equipped.

-[I] Para 4-4-1, ROUTE USE, requires radar monitoring be provided at FL 450 and below to aircraft on random (impromptu) RNAV routes.
+1 Para 4-4-1, ROUTE USE, requires radar monitoring be provided at FL 450 and below to aircraft on random (impromptu) RNAV routes.